n-essio/queryable/README.md

 # @Queryable

- It's a maven plugin to generate quickly java classes for rest controllers using with Quarkus and Hibernate Panache, with Hibernate @Filters on @Entity classes annotated.
+*Queryable* is a Maven plugin to generate quickly java classes for JAX-RS controllers using with Quarkus and Hibernate Panache, with Hibernate @filters on @entity classes annotated.

 # Scenario